 Source Only - uploads the source file, but does not transcode it; the source is the original file uploaded as is.
 Other flavors will not be created.

 All Flavors - transcodes uploaded files into all of the flavors defined in the main Transcoding Settings page.
-See
+See Transcoding Settings Page.

+Document conversion for MediaSpace 3.0 - transcodes uploaded files into ?